-Experience: She has 25 years of experience in drug development and business development in the pharmaceuticals industry.
+Experience: Christina Herder (born 1961) has 25 years of experience in drug development and business development in the pharmaceuticals industry.
 Her previous assignments include several leading roles in companies such as Swedish Orphan Biovitrum AB (Sobi) and Biovitrum.
-She is currently employed as EVP Strategic Business Development at Medivir AB (listed on Nasdaq Stockholm).
+She is currently EVP Strategic Business Development and Chief Operating Officer at Medivir AB (listed on Nasdaq Stockholm).
 Previously, Christina was the CEO of Modus Therapeutics, a Swedish drug development company.
 Since 2015, she has been a board member of PCI Biotech Holding ASA (listed on Oslo Axess).
-She is also a board member of the cell therapy company Idogen AB (listed on Spotlight).
+She is also a board member of the cell therapy company Idogen AB (listed on First North) and the privately owned company Beactica AB.